 According to crypto risk intelligence company CipherTrace, the sudden rise in decentralized finance (DeFi), which is the term applied to transactions on platforms outside the purview of traditional banks, became a profitable target for crypto scammers this year.

 Crypto, the digital substitute to traditional, central bank-issued fiat currency, has evolved to a point where it is considered a trusted and stable means of payment, supported by blockchain technology.

 But there is a downside.
-Plenty blockchain and crypto-related technologies are still in the exploratory and speculative stages.
-That enables scammers to prey on vulnerabilities and weaknesses in the technology, which can provide them with relatively easy access to cryptocurrency wallets and cryptos stored in them.
-Don’t forget, of course, fraudulent Initial Coin Offerings (ICOs)., An ICO is the process for introducing new digital coins to the market.
+Plenty of blockchain and crypto-related technologies are still in the exploratory and speculative stages.
+That enables scammers to prey on vulnerabilities and weaknesses in the technology, which can provide them with relatively easy access to cryptocurrency wallets and the crypto stored in them.
+Don’t forget, of course, fraudulent Initial Coin Offerings (ICOs).
+An ICO is the process for introducing new digital coins to the market.
 Unfortunately, most ICOs have turned out to be scams.
-These are usually discovered when the operators suddenly close up shop after they have taken in enough funds deposited by would-be investors to acquire the new coin — a tactic commonly known as an exit scam,
+These are usually discovered when the operators suddenly close up shop after they have taken in enough funds deposited by would-be investors to acquire the new coin – a tactic commonly known as an exit scam.

 The Federal Trade Commission has confirmed that complaints surrounding work-from-home scams and other job-related opportunities have surged this year as a result of the coronavirus pandemic.

-The latest stats from the FTC suggests that fake employment agencies, job counselling, international work opportunities and multi-level marketing schemes increased significantly in the second quarter of 2020.
+The latest stats from the FTC suggests that fake employment agencies, job counseling, international work opportunities and multi-level marketing schemes increased significantly in the second quarter of 2020.

 The upward trend in work-from-home scams comes as world economies continue their struggle to correct the economic hardships brought on by the pandemic.
 In the United States for example, an estimated 26 million Americans are receiving unemployment benefits with an estimated 11 million fewer jobs than there were before the pandemic.